 The Law Day 2020 theme is “Your Vote, Your Voice, Our Democracy: The 19th Amendment at 100.”
 The amendment guarantees that the right of citizens to vote shall not be denied on account of sex.

-Law Day is an annual celebration of the rule of law in a free society.
-Throughout May, the legal community reaches out in communities across the nation to simulate appreciation and critical thinking about the founding fundamentals that are so easily taken for granted.
+Law Day May 1 is an annual celebration of the rule of law in a free society.
+Throughout May, judges and lawyers reach out to their communities across the nation to stimulate critical thinking about the founding fundamentals that are so easily taken for granted.

 Since 1958, when President Dwight D. Eisenhower established the first Law Day, Americans have taken the opportunity to recommit themselves to remaining a nation of laws.
 The observance became official in 1961, when Congress issued a joint resolution designating May 1 as Law Day.

 For teachers, homeschoolers, parents, and other adults who work with high school students, the federal courts’ Law Day resources are designed for the distance learning space to engage students in thoughtful discussion on the fundamentals of a society based on the rule of law.

 In the pantheon of suffragist heroines Susan B. Anthony, Elizabeth Cady Stanton, and Ida B. Wells may take center stage, but their supporting cast of activist allies include firebrands like Virginia Minor, of St. Louis, Missouri.
 When Minor’s attempt to register to vote was rebuffed, she took her case through the judicial system all the way to the Supreme Court of the United States creating a watershed moment in the women’s suffrage movement.